What is a Keto Diet and How Ketones are Produced?

 Healthy heart

-To improve the health of the heart, the Keto diet includes some healthy fats such as coconut or olive oil, avocados, and chicken that help reduce cholesterol levels in the body.
+To improve the health of the heart, the keto diet includes some healthy fats such as coconut or olive oil, avocados, and chicken that help reduce cholesterol levels in the body.

 Controls sugar levels

 Carbohydrates break down into glucose to become the main energy source in the body.
-Upon consuming an excessive amount of carbs, the blood sugar levels can increase dramatically.
-However, switching from carbs to fats for energy can stabilize the blood sugar levels, helping manage diabetes.
+Upon consuming an excessive amount of carbs, blood sugar levels can increase dramatically.
+However, switching from carbs to fats for energy can stabilize blood sugar levels, helping manage diabetes.

 Brain health